ContextVM/ts-sdk/docs/ctxvm-draft-spec.md

 - **Relays**: Core part of Nostr protocol that allows communication between clients and servers
 - **Clients**: MCP or Nostr clients that discover and consume capabilities from servers

-## Protocol Consistency

-### Message Structure Consistency

-All CTXVM messages use the same fundamental structure while allowing for semantic differentiation through tags and content interpretation

 ## Event Kinds

 This specification defines these event kinds: